Yandex Cloud

 • Exporting messages to Data Streams

-• Viewing the connection log
+• Viewing a connection log

-• Getting information about registries
+• Getting information about a registry

 • Creating a registry